gsnider2195/nautobot-db-dumps/README.md

 # Nautobot Database Dumps

 This repository contains database dumps for Nautobot databases fully migrated for each minor version of nautobot and the `latest` version.
 The dumps are provided in both PostgreSQL and MySQL formats and can be used in development environments to skip the migration process.
 If the file is mounted to the `/docker-entrypoint-initdb.d/` directory in a MySQL or PostgreSQL Docker container, the database will be initialized with the data from the dump file every time the database is initialized.
-The database data will be persisted until the persistent volume is deleted with `invoke destroy`.
+In a typical Nautobot app development environment, the database data will be persisted until the persistent volume is deleted with `invoke destroy`.

 The dumps are provided in the `dumps` branch of this repository.
 The `main` branch contains the GitHub actions workflows used to generate the files and this README.
 The `dumps` branch is regenerated weekly.